 During processing, the tea leaves receive a tight rolling.
 As a result, the final tea appears granulated: one ball-shaped granule for each tea leaf.

-For the best taste result, we recommend a dosage of 3 – 5 grams of the rolled Oriental Beauty Oolong tea on 300ml of hot water at an infusion temperature around 85°C and an infusion period of 1 – 3 minutes.
-The aromatic spectrum is maintained lossless for at least 4 to 5 infusions.
+For the best taste result, we recommend a dosage of 3 grams Oriental Beauty Oolong tea on 200ml of hot water.
+At this, select water temperature of 85°C after boiling.
+Then, let infuse for 2-3 minutes.
+Even with western preparation, this tea will maintain taste and aroma for 4 to 5 infusions.

-However, if prepared in the context / style of the Chinese tea ceremony Gong Fu Cha, tea masters will infuse this particular Oolong tea significantly more often, namely up to 10 times and more, in order to isolate and showcase each individual aspect of the tea’s taste and aroma.
+However, if prepared in the context / style of the Chinese tea ceremony Gong Fu Cha, tea masters will infuse this particular Oolong tea significantly more often.
+This can mean up to 10 infusions, or even more.
+This is for the sake of isolating and showcasing individual aspects and patterns of the tea’s taste and aroma.
 A guaranteed success with every tea degustation or tea ceremony!

 For more information about our DMS Cha Nang Ngam Oriental Beauty Oolong tea, also read our dedicated blog article: